 The Role of People

 Meier tried to reinstill some hope in the audience by talking about the potential for good.
 He started by discussing the well-documented Red Balloon challenge and Ushahidi mapping in Haiti.
 Ushahidi was approached by humanitarian organizations during fighting in Libya to help map the crisis.
 The Standby Task Force, a global pool of volunteers, sprung into action to help make a crisis map of Libya.
-He pointed out that Ushahidi’s process is very manual, especially compared to the tools on display at tech@state, because many high-power analytical tools are not available to the average person.
+He pointed out that Ushahidi’s process is very manual, especially compared to the tools on display at [email protected], because many high-power analytical tools are not available to the average person.
 So, Ushahidi relies on real-time manual crowdsourcing to create the information that can be used to assist humanitarian efforts.
 Meier ended with a vision for the future: collaborative platforms that allow for crowdsourcing the filtering, rather than aggregation of data, allowing an organization like Ushahidi to more efficiently use manpower and be involved in multiple emergencies at once.